parents' passage

 For years, parents have asked us the same question: When will it be our turn?

-Join Back to Earth co-founders Eli Marienthal and Jesse Sachs for a six-day, five-night backpacking journey through some of our most beloved places in Yosemite National Park.
+Join Back to Earth co-founders Eli Marienthal and Jesse Sachs for a six-day, five-night backpacking journey to one of our most beloved places in the Sierras.
 Parents’ Passage is an opportunity to step away from the speed and noise of everyday life and into the deeper rhythms of the mountains.

 Two hikers with backpacks and trekking poles ascending a rocky trail by a lake during sunset, surrounded by trees.

-Parents’ Passage is shaped by the same philosophy that guides WILD: attention, relationship, challenge, and meaning.
+Parents’ Passage is shaped by the same philosophy that guides WILD: attention, connection, and meaning.
+Unlike a WILD trip for teens, we are not here to find out how hard we can push.

-You will not only see beautiful places — you will participate in practices designed to slow you down, sharpen your awareness, and reconnect you with the natural world and with yourself.
+You will not only see beautiful places — you will participate in practices designed to slow down, sharpen awareness, and connect deeply with the natural world.

 Many parents tell us that sending their sons on a WILD trip changed something in their whole family.
 This journey offers a way to step inside of that transformation firsthand.